damianperera/mvg-departures/README.md

 > Reloading the application will not clear the station.
 In order to reset the application to defaults click on the `Reset` button in the settings screen or press `Ctrl` + `0`.

+# Updates

+The application will automatically fetch and apply the latest update at 03:00 am CET/CEST.
+Dependabot updates have been configured to ensure the latest security vulnerabilities are patched as soon as they are made available.

 # Shortcuts

 - `Ctrl` + `1` - Open settings
-- `Ctrl` + `9` - Settings reload
+- `Ctrl` + `9` - Reload app
 - `Ctrl` + `0` - Reset app to defaults

 # Installation Recommendation

-Use an RPi or similar low-powered SoC together with a low-energy e-Ink display as a permanent installation for this tracker.
+Use an RPi or similar low-powered SBC with a low-energy e-Ink display as a permanent installation for this tracker.